TPE’s Home Studio setup

 • Reason 11 lite (Reason+ subscription)

-• Microphone stands (Shure desk mic stand) w/ boom pole
+• Microphone stand w/ boom pole

 • Music stand with light and clip